What is a Special Assessment Deferral?

 Real Estate/Assessments staff review an application to determine if all requirements have been met.
 Staff will approve or deny the application.
 You may appeal a staff decision to the City Council.

-An assessment deferral will automatically terminate if:
+The deferral will automatically terminate if:

-- The parcel loses its homestead status
+- the parcel loses it's homestead status, or

-- The property owner terminates the deferral
+- the owner terminates the deferral.

 Upon termination of the deferral, the deferred special assessments are due and payable had there been no deferral, together with all compound interest.